Ulmus americana: In culture

+On 21 March 1941 the American elm was made the state tree of Massachusetts.
+The designation was in commemoration of the fact that George Washington reputedly took command of the Continental Army under an elm.

 Notable trees

 A number of mostly small to medium-sized American elms now survive in woodlands, suburban areas, and occasionally cities, where the survivors have often been relatively isolated from other elms and thus spared a severe exposure to the fungus.
 For example, in Central Park and Tompkins Square Park in New York City, stands of several large elms originally planted by Frederick Law Olmsted survive because of their isolation from neighboring areas in New York where there had been heavy mortality.
-The Olmsted-designed park system in Buffalo, NY did not fare as well.
+The Olmsted-designed park system in Buffalo, New York, did not fare as well.

 A row of mature American elms lines Central Park along the entire length of Fifth Avenue from 59th to 110th Streets.
-In Akron, Ohio there is a very old elm tree that has not been infected.
+In Akron, Ohio, there is a very old elm tree that has not been infected.
 In historical areas of Philadelphia, Pennsylvania, there are also a few mature American elms still standing — notably in Independence Square and the Quadrangle at the University of Pennsylvania, and also at the nearby campuses of Haverford College, Swarthmore College, and Pennsylvania State University, believed to be the largest remaining stand in the country.

 There are several large American Elm trees in western Massachusetts.
 A large specimen, which stands on Summer Street in the Berkshire County town of Lanesborough, Massachusetts, has been kept alive by antifungal treatments.
 Rutgers University has preserved 55 mature elms on and in the vicinity of Voorhees Mall on the College Avenue Campus in New Brunswick, New Jersey in addition to seven disease-resistant trees that have been planted in this area of the campus in recent years.

 The largest surviving urban forest of American elms in North America is believed to be in the city of Winnipeg, Manitoba, Canada, where close to 200,000 elms remain.
-The city of Winnipeg spends $3M annually to aggressively combat the disease utilizing Dursban Turf and the Dutch Trig vaccine, losing 1500–4000 trees per year.
+The city of Winnipeg spends $3 million annually to aggressively combat the disease utilizing Dursban Turf and the Dutch Trig vaccine, losing 1,500–4,000 trees per year.

 Governmental agencies, educational institutions or other organizations in most of the states that are within the United States maintain lists of champion or big trees that describe the locations and characteristics of those states' largest American elm trees (see List of state champion American elm trees).
-The current United States national champion American elm tree is located in Iberville Parish, Louisiana.
+The current U.S. national champion American elm tree is located in Iberville Parish, Louisiana.
 When measured in 2010, the tree had a trunk circumference of 324 in, a height of 111 ft and an average crown spread of 79 ft.